 Examines film theory and practice from the 1950s onward, and the impact of media change on earlier film cultures and aesthetics.

 Students must enrol in the Lecture (LEC) and one Tutorial (TUT).
-When the 2023/24 Timetable is released, please see Timetable Builder for the schedule of Tutorials.
+Please see Timetable Builder for the schedule of Tutorials.

 Instructor: Bliss Lim